 10 SECRETS FOR KEEPING CUT FLOWERS FRESH

 Most of the time you’ll probably find flowers bunched together, held with either a rubber band or twine, packaged in cellophone or paper.
 When you get flowers from the florist, try to buy from one that has a high turnover so you can be sure you’re getting really fresh flowers.
-It’s a good idea to befriend your favorite florist, like I have with mine.
-They are going to be your best resource regarding specific flowers and they might just let you in on good deals or specials, or tricks only the pros know.
+If possible, it’s a good idea to befriend your favorite florist, .
+They are going to be your best resource regarding specific flowers, and they might just let you in on good deals or specials, or tricks only the pros know.

 Tips like Secret #1: when shopping for roses, gently squeeze the rose where the petals meet the top of the stem.
 If it’s soft and squishy, the roses are old and you shouldn’t buy them.
 If it’s firm, the roses are fresh.